 This will forever be my favorite fall/winter salad.
 It’s all about the contrast of flavors: aromatic black rice, nourishing spiced cauliflower, juicy grapes, and a slightly spicy miso dressing full of umami.
 Sprinkle in some pomegranate seeds for an extra festive look.

-Another alternative (aka riceless) risotto option.
-This one uses riced kabocha squash in place of actual rice.
+This ‘risotto’ uses riced kabocha squash in place of actual rice.
 It’s luxuriously creamy, warming, and overall impressive.

 Soups and Sides